 “Though the title may portend doom, Popof shows no fear, flying through this full-length while displaying a confident and unabashed approach….
 End of Greatness is an intelligent and delightful affair.” –Wes Barker, Amplifier Magazine

-Also available from Wampus: Exalted Headband, End of Greatness, Eat My Dust, Coaster, and Songs from the Pointless Forest.
+Also available from Wampus: Tastes Like Armageddon, Exalted Headband, End of Greatness, Eat My Dust, Coaster, Songs from the Pointless Forest, and more.